 At Clinic for Vision, our goal is to keep your vision and eyes healthy throughout your pregnancy and beyond.
 If you experience any visual symptoms, we can help by thoroughly examining your eyes to determine the underlying cause and provide you with guidance on what next steps to take.

 Pregnancy is a wonderful time, when self care should be at the forefront — and that includes comprehensive eye care.

-To schedule an eye exam or learn more about our eye care services, call Clinic for Vision PC in Albertville today!
+To schedule an eye exam or learn more about our eye care services, call Clinic for Vision in Albertville today!

 Q&A With Our Eye Doctor in Albertville, Alabama

 Having your eyes evaluated by an optometrist on a regular basis is crucial for detecting early signs of eye diseases and changes in your prescription, including during pregnancy.
 Many serious eye diseases don't cause any noticeable symptoms until they've progressed to late stages, when damage to vision may be irreversible.
 Whether or not you wear glasses or contact lenses for vision correction, ask your optometrist about how often to schedule a routine eye exam.